-The Fund classifies cash and cash equivalents as financial assets at amortised cost as these financial assets are held to collect contractual cash flows consisting of the amount outstanding.
+The Fund classifies cash and cash equivalents, dividends receivable and amount due from Manager as financial assets at amortised cost as these financial assets are held to collect contractual cash flows that represent SPPI.

-The Fund classifies amount due to Manager, amount due to Trustee, fund accounting fee, payables for auditors' remuneration, tax agent's fee, and other payables and accruals as financial liabilities measured at amortised cost.
+The Fund classifies amount due to Manager, amount due to Trustee, fund accounting fee and other payables as financial liabilities measured at amortised cost.